Veterans do not need vague career advice.

 Why it fits veterans:

-Accuracy matters
+Accuracy matters.

-Trust matters
+Trust matters.

-Processes matter
+Processes matter.

-Remote bookkeeping is common
+Remote bookkeeping is common.

-Certifications can help
+Certifications can help.

-Can be freelance, contract, or employee work
+It can be freelance, contract, or employee work.

 What to check: